othmane-alaoui-moutarajji/DOM-project/README.txt

-this is to project designed to the GOMYCODE checkpoint
+this project designed to the GOMYCODE checkpoint